denpamusic/PyPlumIO/docs/source/callbacks.rst

 .. autofunction:: pyplumio.filters.aggregate

-This filter aggregates value for specified amount of seconds and then calls the callback with the sum of values collected.
+This filter aggregates values for specified amount of seconds or until certain sample size is reached and then calls the callback with the sum of values collected.

 .. code-block:: python

     from pyplumio import filters

     # Await the callback with the fuel burned during 30 seconds.
-    ecomax.subscribe("fuel_burned", filters.aggregate(my_callback, seconds=30))
+    ecomax.subscribe(
+        "fuel_burned", filters.aggregate(my_callback, seconds=30, sample_size=100)
+    )

 .. autofunction:: pyplumio.filters.clamp